 - 5.1 The purpose of market definition is to provide a framework for the CC's analysis of the competitive effects of the merger.
-The relevant market (or markets) is the market within which the merger may give rise to an SLC and contains the most significant competitive alternatives available to the customers of the merging companies.
+The relevant market (or markets) is the market within which the merger may give rise to an SLC and contains the most significant competitive alternatives available to the customers of the merged companies.
 However, market definition is not an end in itself, and the boundaries of the market do not determine the outcome of the CC's analysis of the competitive effects of the merger in a mechanistic way.
-The CC may also take into account constraints outside the relevant market (or markets).46 - 5.2 As explained in paragraph 6.38, we considered three theories of harm, two of which relate to the possibility of unilateral effects in the provision of cinema exhibition
+The CC may also take into account constraints outside the relevant market (or markets). - 5.2 As explained in paragraph 6.40, we considered three theories of harm, two of which relate to the possibility of unilateral effects in the provision of cinema exhibition services and one to the provision of film booking (or programming) services.
+We sought to define the respective markets in which the services are supplied.